lilianweng/lil-log/_posts/2020-04-07-the-transformer-family.md

 ## Less Time and Memory Cost

-This section focuses on what can be done to reduce the computation time and memory consumption.
+This section introduces several improvements made on Transformer to reduce the computation time and memory consumption.

 ### Sparse Attention Matrix Factorization (Sparse Transformers)